Liamb17/CodeInstitute-M1/README.md

 * I used images from unsplash.com and they are credited in credits section.

 # Features
-The website consists of four pages.
-Three are accessible from a navigation menu, the fourth page is a 404 error page that is in place incase the user visits a page that doesn't exist.
+The website consists of five pages.
+Four are accessible from a navigation menu, the fifth page is a 404 error page that is in place incase the user visits a page that doesn't exist.

 The website has the features detailed below: